odin-lang/Odin/README.md

 # The Odin Programming Language

 The Odin programming language is fast, concise, readable, pragmatic and open sourced.
-It is designed with the intent of replacing C with the following goals:
+It is designed with the intent of being an alternative to C with the following goals:
 * simplicity
 * high performance
 * built for modern systems